browserengineering/book/book/scheduling.md

 held while the task is running.

 ::: {.further}
-Unfortunately, Python currently has a [global interpreter lock][gil], so Python threads don't truly run in parallel.
-This is an unfortunate limitation of Python that doesn't affect real browsers, so in this chapter just try to pretend the GIL isn't there. : Despite the global interpreter lock, we still need locks.
+Unfortunately, Python currently has a [global interpreter lock][gil] (GIL), so Python threads don't truly run in parallel.
+This is an unfortunate limitation of Python that doesn't affect real browsers, so in this chapter just try to pretend the GIL isn't there.
+Despite the global interpreter lock, we still need locks.
 Each Python thread can yield between bytecode operations, so you can still get concurrent accesses to shared variables, and race conditions are still possible.
 And in